lokeshreddy470/Basic_lambda_terraform/README.md

 # Terraform script for creating VPC, Subnets, IGW, Nat gateway, EKS cluster and Wordpress application.

-The code is differentiated in to 2 main repos, one is purely for infrastruture creation and other one is for application deployment using Helm
+The code is differentiated in to 2 main repos, one is for infrastruture creation and other one is for application deployment using Helm

 **Infrastruture Code consists 4 files**